About the K12 Program

 Team Science Curriculum

-Kl2 scholars will participate in a curriculum developed in collaboration with the CTSA Team Science core to prepare them to successfully employ fundamental team science approaches to enable innovation and impact.
-This two-year curriculum is comprised of didactics and tailored experiential learning and will be incorporated into the KL2 Seminar Series.
+K12 scholars will participate in a curriculum to prepare them to successfully employ fundamental team science approaches, enabling innovation and impact.
+This two-year curriculum comprises didactics and tailored experiential learning, which will be incorporated into the K12 Seminar Series.

-School of Medicine and external Career Development Training
+Duke School of Medicine, NCCU, and external Career Development Training

 Clinical and Translational Research

-The most important element of the KL2 award is the actual performance of clinical or translational research.
+The most crucial element of the K12 award is the actual performance of clinical or translational research.
 Each Scholar, with guidance from his/her mentor team, will develop and implement a research project that is appropriate in scope for the 3-year program and available funds.

 The primary research project is expected to be clinical and/or translational, rigorous, potentially impactful, and it is expected to lead to academic products; specifically, scientific presentations, peer-reviewed publications, and the preparation of a grant proposal that takes the investigator to the next step toward independence (e.g., an individual career development award such as K01, K08, K23; or R funding or equivalent).

-The KL2 project can provide preliminary or pilot data that will form the foundation of the next grant, or, less frequently, can be definitively hypothesis-testing on its own.
+The K12 project can provide preliminary or pilot data that will form the foundation of the next grant, or, less frequently, can be a definitive hypothesis-testing on its own.
 The scope of the science will depend on the particular research question and the appropriate methods needed to address it.

-KL2 scholars are expected to submit at least 2 original papers for peer-reviewed publications each year and to have submitted a meritorious application for the next stage of funding prior to completion of the KL2.
+K12 scholars are expected to submit at least 2 original papers for peer-reviewed publications each year and to have submitted a meritorious application for the next stage of funding before completion of the K12 program.